0k/web_m2x_options/README.rst

 Requirements
 ------------

-Was tested on openerp saas-3, saas-4 branch
+Was tested on openerp trunk, saas-5 branch.
+New way to import js file. (thanks to tfossoul)

 New option